cetinkaya/scal/README.md

 28 29 30
 ```

-* Both `scal 2 2014` and `scal 2014 2` shows the calendar of February 2014, because 2014 must clearly represent the year here.
+* Both `scal 2 2014` and `scal 2014 2` show the calendar of February 2014, because 2014 must clearly represent the year here.
 How about `scal 2 12` and `scal 12 2`.
 Well, in such cases (if there is ambiguity on whether a number represents a year or a month), if there are only two numbers the second number represents the year.
 So `scal 12 2` shows the calendar for December 2 (year 2).

 ```sh
 $ scal 12 2